 - Each written assignment must be based on the study of one complete text of world literature.
 These texts should be equivalent in scope and demand to a set text on Paper 3. - A written assignment above the upper limit (i.e. 1200 words for written assignment 1, 1000 words for written assignment 2) must not be submitted. - The two written assignments must be based on different texts.
 These must not be by an author chosen for Paper 3, and should be drawn from different countries/cultures to that.
-(For Paper 3 texts, see Section 4.3 below.) - If poetry or short stories are used for an assignment, candidates should cover a minimum of two poems or stories.
-Candidates are not required to compare poems or stories within the assignment, as it is assumed that the assignment is based on the study of a wider selection of poems or stories broadly equivalent to a poetry or short stories set text. - Texts must not be simplified or abridged editions. - Candidates within the same Centre do not have to submit assignments on the same texts. - Assignment 2 must be an empathic response piece.
-Empathic assignments will test knowledge, understanding and response, but give candidates the opportunity to engage more imaginatively with a text by assuming a suitable 'voice' (i.e. a manner of speaking for a specific character). - Assignments may be handwritten, typed or word processed.
-They must be securely fastened and clearly marked with the candidate's name, number and the Centre number. - A completed Candidate Record Card must be included with each portfolio. - The phrasing of each assignment's title must allow for assessment in relation to the relevant Assessment Objectives.
+(For Paper 3 texts, see Section 5.3 below.) - If poetry or short stories are used for assignment 1, candidates should cover a minimum of two poems or stories.
+Candidates are not required to compare poems or stories within the assignment, as it is assumed that the assignment is based on the study of a wider selection of poems or stories broadly equivalent to a poetry or short stories set text. - Texts must not be simplified or abridged editions. - Candidates within the same centre do not have to submit assignments on the same texts. - Assignment 2 must be an empathic response piece.
+Empathic assignments will test knowledge, understanding and response, but give candidates the opportunity to engage more imaginatively with a text by assuming a suitable 'voice' (i.e. a manner of speaking for a specific character) at a particular moment in their chosen novel or play. - Assignments may be handwritten, typed or word processed.
+They must be securely fastened and clearly marked with the candidate's name, number and the centre number. - The full wording of the task, including the character name and chosen moment for assignment 2, must be included at the start of an assignment. - A completed Candidate Record Card must be included with each portfolio. - The phrasing of each assignment's title must allow for assessment in relation to the relevant Assessment Objectives.